 Finding the right property to renovate and sell

-But when financed and managed properly, flipped properties can promise instant gains — minus the holding and transactional costs of the buy and hold strategy.
-When it comes to the choice of residential and commercial property to flip, an Entrepreneur article suggests canvassing for fixer-upper properties in the ‘nicest’ neighborhoods.
+But when financed and managed properly, fix and flip properties can promise instant gains — minus the holding and transactional costs of the buy and hold strategy.
+When it comes to the choice of residential and commercial property to flip, and Entrepreneur article suggests canvassing for fixer-upper properties in the ‘nicest’ neighbourhoods.
 This means that the property should be adjacent to decent schools, have easy commute options and routes, and is part of a competitive market.
-The last point is especially true for flipping commercial properties.
+The last point is especially true for flipping commercial mortgages properties.
 Nearby malls and buildings mean a bigger guarantee of faster returns on office and retail spaces.

 Buy and Hold